 One of the popular Norman dances was the ‘Carol’ and soon they began to perform the dance in the Irish villages and towns.
 The dance involved a group of people dancing in a circle with a singer in the middle.
 It was the earliest reference of recorded dance in Irish history.
 For many centuries later in Ireland dance continued to evolve.

 Evolution of Irish Dancing

 During the 16th century, popular dances started to emerge in Ireland.
 These dances were known as the ‘Irish Hey’, the ‘Rinnce Fada’ (long dance) and the ‘Trenchmore.’
-Along with the tradition of circular formation, these dance incorporate line formations.
+Along with the tradition of circular formation, these dances incorporated line formations.
 The Irish Hay dance involved dancers chaining in and out of each other in a circle.
-It is believed that the Irish Rinnce Fada was introduced in honour of the arrival of James II to Ireland.
+It’s believed that the Irish Rinnce Fada was introduced in honour of the arrival of James II to Ireland.

 Dancing continued to be an important aspect of Irish life and culture, dancing at religious ceremonies was still a thing.
 It wasn’t unheard of for people to dance around the coffin at an Irish Wake.